Anti-Catholicism: Great Britain

-Institutional anti-Catholicism in Britain and Ireland began with the English Reformation under Henry VIII.
+Institutional anti-Catholicism in Britain and Ireland began with the English Reformation under Henry VIII, and the Scottish Reformation under John Knox.
 The Act of Supremacy of 1534 declared the English crown to be "the only supreme head on earth of the Church in England" in place of the pope.
 Any act of allegiance to the latter was considered treasonous because the papacy claimed to have both spiritual and political power over its followers.
 It was under this act that saints Thomas More and John Fisher were executed and became martyrs for the Catholic faith.

-Queen Mary, Henry's daughter, was a devout Catholic and during her five years as queen (1553–1558) she tried to reverse the Reformation.
-She married the Catholic king of Spain and executed Protestant leaders.
+Queen Mary, Henry's daughter, was a devout Catholic.
+She tried to reverse the Reformation during her five years as Queen (1553-1558), marrying the Catholic king of Spain and executing Protestant leaders.
 Protestants reviled her as "Bloody Mary".

-Anti-Catholicism among many of the English was not only grounded in their fear that the pope sought to reimpose religio-spiritual authority over England, it was also grounded in their fear that the pope also sought to impose secular power over them in alliance with their arch-enemies France and Spain.
-In 1570, Pope Pius V sought to depose Elizabeth with the papal bull Regnans in Excelsis, which declared that she was a heretic and purportedly dissolved the duty of all of Elizabeth's subjects to maintain their allegiance to her.
+Anti-Catholicism among many of the English and Scots was not only grounded in their fear that the pope sought to reimpose religio-spiritual authority over England and Scotland, it was also grounded in their fear that the pope also sought to impose secular power over them in alliance with their arch-enemies France and Spain.
+In 1570, Pope Pius V sought to depose Elizabeth I of England with the papal bull Regnans in Excelsis, which declared that she was a heretic and purportedly dissolved the duty of all of Elizabeth's subjects to maintain their allegiance to her.
 This rendered Elizabeth's subjects who persisted in their allegiance to the Catholic Church politically suspect, and it also made the position of her Catholic subjects largely untenable if they tried to maintain both allegiances at once.
 The Recusancy Acts, which made worship in the Anglican Church a legal obligation, date back to Elizabeth's reign.

 Assassination plots in which Catholics were prime movers fueled anti-Catholicism in England.
 These plots included the famous Gunpowder Plot, in which Guy Fawkes and other conspirators plotted to blow up the English Parliament while it was in session.
 The fictitious "Popish Plot" involving Titus Oates was a hoax that many Protestants believed to be true, exacerbating Anglican-Catholic relations.

 The Glorious Revolution of 1688–1689 involved the overthrow of King James II, of the Stuart dynasty, who favoured the Catholics, and his replacement by a Dutch Protestant.
 For decades the Stuarts were supported by France in plots to invade and conquer Britain, and anti-Catholicism persisted.